 Like 9-1-1 can assist with emergency services, 2-1-1 is a three-digit abbreviated dialing telephone number within the North American Numbering Plan (NANP) which allows access to specific social and health services.
 2-1-1 is also a central resource for community information during and in recovery from disasters.

-Dial 2-1-1 for free, 24-hour information on community, health and social services.
+Dial 2-1-1 for free, 24-hour social, health and disaster services information.
 2-1-1 is a one-stop source of information for people looking for community services and resources, especially for those who need essential services, such as food, shelter, counseling, employment assistance, and more.
 Callers receive personalized information from a live Information and Referral Specialist.
 Non-English speaking callers can be assisted by bilingual Specialists who speak Spanish, Thai, Lao, Mien, and English.
-Non-English speaking callers can also be assisted through a 24/7 telephone interpreting service with access to interpreters in more than 150 languages.
+Non-English speaking callers can also be assisted through a 24/7 telephone interpreting service with access to interpreters in more than 200 languages and dialects.

 - Parents seeking services for themselves and their children

 - Seniors seeking information about supportive services or financial scams

 • Laid-off workers struggling to feed their families and looking for employment resources

 - Disaster victims seeking loved ones, housing, food, counseling